monosans/socnet/README.md

 - All of the above
 - Use Django admin panel
 - Use a REST API that has a Swagger UI and supports all CRUD operations and filtering
+- Receive error notifications in [Sentry](https://sentry.io/) or by email

 ## DB schema